-Lawrence T. Miller Funeral Home is fully prepared to safely care for families during the COVID-19 pandemic.
-We've outlined some of our most frequently asked questions:
+Lawrence T. Miller Funeral Home remains committed and prepared to safely care for the families it serves during the novel coronavirus (COVID-19) pandemic.

 According to the CDC, at this time, there is no known risk associated with being in the same room at a funeral or visitation service with the body of someone who died of confirmed or suspected COVID-19; however, federal, state and local public health guidance may impact the size of gathering a family is able to plan.

-If the staff of Lawrence T. Miller Funeral Home can be of assistance, please contact us at 412-761-2441.
+If the staff of Lawrence T. Miller Funeral Home can be of assistance, please contact us at 412-761-2441 or at [email protected].